0xPARC/0xparc-intro-book/src/groth16.typ

 #todo[rough, based on Aard's lecture. needs cleanup.]

-== Arithmetization (input format)

-Like PLONK, Groth16 is a protocol for quadratic equations.
+Like PLONK, Groth16 is a protocol for quadratic equations, as we described in @arith-intro.
 For Groth16, the format of the equations is in so-called _R1CS format_.

 == Input format